Perpernet/RUST_SC_DEV/README.md

-Check Out the Code and Live Examples
+Check Out the Code and Live Example

-You can view the code and live examples on our Vercel site: [Rust Smart Contract Developer](https://rust-sc-dev.vercel.app/)
+You can view the code and live example on our Vercel site: [Rust Smart Contract Developer](https://rust-sc-dev.vercel.app/)

 # Explore Solana Rust Smart Contract Developer Tool Quickstart